yk-liu/yk-liu.github.io/_posts/2019-04-13-Introduction-to-Quantum-Computation-and-Topological-Quantum-Computation-II/2019-04-13-Introduction-to-Quantum-Computation-and-Topological-Quantum-Computation-II.md

 Two particles can also meet together or stem from vacuum (particle can be it's own anti-particle) like real particles, commonly denoted as $1​$.
 However, diagrams like in (e) are not considered just yet.

-## Braiding Diagram

-Braiding the 09

-# Braiding as Quantum Computer
+# Braiding as Quantum Computation

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2019-04-13-Introduction-to-Quantum-Computation-and-Topological-Quantum-Computation-II/assets/braiding-QC.png" alt="Braiding as quantum computer" width="20%">